fransdhinta/akamsi-clean-react-vite-boilerplate/README.md

 # FOR AKAMSI
-React+Vite Project boilerplate dengan menerapkan clean architecture.
+React+Vite Project boilerplate by implementing clean architecture and ready for production.

 ## Installation